cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

                 },
                 {
                   "name": "Project",
-                  "description": "bla bla"
+                  "description": "blah blah"
                 },
                 {
                   "name": "What to do?",
-                  "description": "do no"
+                  "description": "do not know"
                 },
                 {
                   "name": "Who calls?",